awsdocs/aws-doc-sdk-examples/javav2/example_code/rekognition/Readme.md

 ## Overview
 This README discusses how to run and test the Java V2 code examples for Amazon Rekognition.

 Amazon Rekognition enables your applications to confirm user identities by comparing their live image with a reference image.
-Amazon Rekognition detects Personal Protective Equipment (PPE) such as face covers, head covers, and hand covers on persons in images.
+Amazon Rekognition also detects content in images and videos, such as face covers, head covers, and hand covers on persons in images.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.